git-davi/docker-registry-explorer/README.md

 # docker-registry-explorer
 This tool was inspired by by [this article](https://www.notsosecure.com/anatomy-of-a-hack-docker-registry/).
-I wasn't satisfied by the others tool I found.
-So i created my own.
+I wasn't satisfied by the other tools I found so i created my own.

 ### What should you use it for
-Test the api supported.
+Test the api supported for the target Docker registry.
-Explore, download and get infos from the repos in the Docker Private Registry.
+Explore, download and get infos from the repositories.
 **Authentication is also supported.**

 ## Usage